Elio de Angelis: Death and aftermath

 De Angelis's place in the Brabham team was subsequently taken by Derek Warwick, allegedly because Warwick was the only available top level driver who did not contact team owner Bernie Ecclestone immediately after de Angelis's death asking to replace him.
 McLaren driver Keke Rosberg, who was a close friend of de Angelis, retired at the end of the 1986 season.

 De Angelis was the last driver to die in a Formula One car until Roland Ratzenberger died during qualifying for the San Marino Grand Prix at Imola eight years later.
 The day after Ratzenberger's death, de Angelis's former Lotus teammate and three times World Champion Ayrton Senna died from injuries sustained in a crash on the seventh lap when his Williams-Renault crashed into the Tamburello Curve wall at approximately 130 mph.

+De Angelis's funeral took place on 18 May 1986, attended by such as team managers Ken Tyrrell, Peter Collins, Ron Dennis, Jack Brabham, and Frank Williams, and driver-manager Jackie Stewart.
+The pallbearers included drivers: Gerhard Berger, Michele Alboreto, Niki Lauda, Alain Prost, Ayrton Senna, Keke Rosberg, Nelson Piquet, Roberto Moreno, Derek Warwick, Riccardo Patrese, Nigel Mansell, Martin Brundle, Patrick Tambay and Emerson Fittipaldi.
+Neither Sid Watkins, nor the Brabham team coordinator, could bear to attend because they were so grief-stricken.

+De Angelis was buried in the Verano Monumental Cemetery in Rome.

 Legacy

+De Angelis won the inaugural BMW M1 Procar race at Zolder.
+Here he can be seen competing at Silverstone.

 De Angelis was a concert-standard pianist, and famously kept his fellow Formula One drivers entertained with his skills by playing multiple concertos by Chopin and Mozart, while they locked themselves in a Johannesburg hotel before the 1982 South African Grand Prix at Kyalami when the Grand Prix Drivers Association held a strike in protest at the new Super Licence conditions imposed by the governing body, the FIA.